Node0/Fileaccess/README.md

 ## Introduction
 `Fileaccess` is a utility class for safely dealing with files.
 This class can be used to read, write, or append to a file, as well as create a file or directory.
 A nice benefit of using it is the automatic file handle management it provides.

-The main productivity benefit of using this class is the createFile() method which creates file and directory paths automatically for a given file or directory asset, as well as allowing the writing of file contents together in a single method call.
-If you find yourself writing out a directory tree or a lot of files, this can save you frustration.
+The main productivity benefit of using this class is the createFile() method which creates file & directory paths automatically for a given file or directory asset, as well as allowing the writing of file contents together in a single method call.

+If you find yourself writing out a directory tree or a lot of files, this can save you time *(binary bytes or text are auto-detected & correctly written)*.

 ## Usage
 ### Reading a File
-To read a file, use the `with` statement and specify the file name and mode as the `Fileaccess` class parameters.
+To read a file, use the `with` statement & specify the file name & mode as the `Fileaccess` class parameters.
 Here's an example:

 ```python
 with Fileaccess("filename.txt", "r") as file: